imagej/imagej.github.io/_pages/news/2018-03-16-classifying-microscope-image-focus-quality-with-deep-learning.md

 For details, see the Google Research Blog post [Using Deep Learning to Facilitate Scientific Image Analysis](https://research.googleblog.com/2018/03/using-deep-learning-to-facilitate.html), as well as the publication in BMC Bioinformatics:

--   {% include publication content='Microscope Image Quality' %}
+-   {% include citation id="plugins/microscope-focus-quality" %}